huaminghuangtw/Evergreen-Notes/Permanent-Notes/every-single-day-chop-wood-carry-waters.md

 1. Show up anyway.
 2. Wait until they see me on a good day.

-There's a magic in showing up on your bad days.
+There’s a magic in showing up on your bad days.
 The choice is yours.
 Choose wisely.

 ---